VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 // Order data
 1. *Stores attached files in order (could be moved to next iteration) +

 Features.
-Iteration 3:
+Task 3:

 // Create Api for orders, employees, departments, positions +

 Features.
-Iteration 4:
+Task 4:

 // Create some web UI for with use of Api (Crud operations)